hackgvl/leaflet-google-sheets-template/SC-CODES-README.md

 ##<a name="week10">Goals for Week 10</a>
 1. Add your GitHub repository, geojson.php URL, and Google Sheet URLs to the [open data list](https://docs.google.com/spreadsheets/d/1IWsFT1p0ZY-DInfMOFq_gmqpGuKyl5wyBb9VoyoEjRs/edit#gid=0)
-1. Git add, commit, and push your changes from Cloud 9 up to GitHub
+1. Git add, commit, and push your changes from Cloud 9 up to GitHub.

 ### Share Your Work
-Please share your GitHub repository, GeoJSON URL, and Google Spreadsheet in the [open data list](https://docs.google.com/spreadsheets/d/1IWsFT1p0ZY-DInfMOFq_gmqpGuKyl5wyBb9VoyoEjRs/edit#gid=0) in the yellow highlighted boxes
+Please share your GitHub repository, GeoJSON URL, and Google Spreadsheet in the [open data list](https://docs.google.com/spreadsheets/d/1IWsFT1p0ZY-DInfMOFq_gmqpGuKyl5wyBb9VoyoEjRs/edit#gid=0) in the yellow highlighted boxes.

 Through the power of GitHub, we'll publically publish your map and geojson under a directory of https://data.openupstate.org/maps/, which will become the reliable, hosted location for the public.
 If/as you modify the project in the future we'd be able to easily pull your changes to https://data.openupstate.org/maps/

 ### Git Commit and Push
 In week 9 you changed the index.html and geojson.php.
-Let's add and commit these chages to version control using git.
+Let's add and commit these chages to version control using Git.

 Go to your Cloud 9 workspace and click in the terminal tab at the bottom.